Lactifluus deceptivus: Habitat and distribution

 Like all milk-caps (Lactarius and Lactifluus), L. deceptivus is mycorrhizal, meaning the fungus forms a mutualistic association with certain trees and shrubs.
 The subterranean mycelium of the fungus forms an intimate association with tree roots, enveloping them in a sheath of tissue that allows both organisms to exchange nutrients they would otherwise be unable to obtain.
 The fruit bodies of the fungus grow solitarily, scattered, or in groups on the ground in conifer or hardwood forests, often under oak (Quercus) or hemlock (Tsuga).
 Smith has noted a preference for bogs and the edges of woodland pools in hardwood forests, and in oak stands that have an understory of blueberry bushes (Vaccinium species).
-It is widely distributed in eastern North America, and has also been reported from southern and western Canada.
+It is widely distributed in eastern North America (appearing from July to September), and has also been reported from southern and western Canada.
 It is a fairly common species, and fruits from June to October.
 The mushroom has also been reported from Mexico (in Puebla and in Veracruz) from oak and pine forests, at altitudes slightly over 2000 m, and from Costa Rica, where it is abundant in oak forests.

+Potential edibility

+In his original description of the species, Peck reported: "An experiment of its edible qualities was made without any evil consequences."
+Thorough cooking removes the bitter taste, but the mushroom is not highly regarded as an edible, and as Hesler and Smith have noted, "some of our acquaintances have found it rather undesirable (and indigestible)."
+Other guides list it as outright inedible.
+The mushroom is sold at traditional markets in Puebla, Mexico.